X

 2024 Tax Changes: What You Need to Know

 Every year brings new tax law changes to keep American taxpayers on their toes, and 2024 is no different.
-From simple inflation updates to changes in Form 1099-K reporting requirements, here’s everything you need to know about 2024 tax changes before you file your tax return.
+From simple inflation updates to changes in Form 1099-K reporting requirements, here’s everything you need to know about 2024 tax changes before you file your income tax return.

 At a glance: